pjh68/hacs_rakorooms/README.md

 Rather than model Rako lights, this integration instead focusses on the scene setting of each room.
 Essentially, we model what is happening on the Rako light switches, not the light channels.

+Rooms are modelled as Lights, with Scene details in the light's effect property.

-Details of the changes are in [this PRD](PRD-Scene-Based-Integration.md)
+Details of the changes are in [this PRD](PRD-Light-Effect-Integration.md)